mia-platform/documentation/docs/development_suite/identity-and-access-management/group-management.md

 Mia-Platform Console allows you to assign and manage authorization privileges to groups of users at Company level.
 Groups aim to simplify the management of a large number of users who have to be assigned the same privileges (e.g. a work team).

-Groups is considered a type of [Identity](/development_suite/identity-and-access-management/overview.md#identity-and-access-management) to which Users with enough permissions can assign and manage roles on the following resources:
+Groups are considered a type of [Identity](/development_suite/identity-and-access-management/overview.md#identity-and-access-management) whereby Users with enough permissions can assign and manage roles on the following resources:

 * Company
 * Project